 Everyone's experience is different.
-Working out which parts of the guide work for you is a step towards understanding your self and your reactions.
+Working out which parts of this guide work for you is a positive move towards understanding yourself and your reactions.

-In each section of the guide, some common reactions are explained, followed by some self help suggestions.
-It can be helpful to write your own ideas next to our suggestions or to highlight suggestions you particularly like.
-As you go through the guide, try to think about real situations in which some of the ideas might work particularly well.
-The healthy ways of coping you find yourself, are always the best.
+In each section of this guide our trauma-informed experts have explained some common reactions, followed by some self-help suggestions.
+It can be helpful to write your own ideas next to our suggestions or to highlight suggestions you find useful.
+You will find some space to make notes at the back of this guide.

+The ways of coping, which you find yourself, are always the best ones.
+Those which appeal the most are the ones most likely to work.